 Regardless of your age or activity level, Physiotherapy can be helpful for a range of injuries and health conditions, such as:

 - Joint pains, muscular and ligament strains and sprains

 - Syndromes such as Plantar Fasciitis, Tennis Elbow, ITB (iliotibial band) pain, Runners knee, achilles tendon pain etc

 - Arthritic pain

-- Our Physiotherapy in Guildford are backed up by email support and you are welcome to book a free 15-minute appointment anytime to make sure you are happy with your rehab program of treatment.
+Our Physiotherapy clinic in Guildford is backed up by email support and you are welcome to book a free 15-minute appointment anytime to make sure you are happy with your rehab program of treatment.

-- Physiotherapy is a protected profession that is regulated by law.
+Physiotherapy is a protected profession that is regulated by law.
 Sam is a member of the Chartered Society of Physiotherapists (PH90702) qualified to treat you on the basis of his diagnosis.